StackExchange/so4t_api_user_report/README.md

 For the Basic and Business tiers, you'll need an API token.
 For Enterprise, you'll need to obtain both an API key and an API token.

 * For Basic or Business, instructions for creating a personal access token (PAT) can be found in [this KB article](https://stackoverflow.help/en/articles/4385859-stack-overflow-for-teams-api).
-* For Enterprise, documentation for creating the key and token can be found within your instance, at this url: `https://[your_site]/api/docs/authentication`
+* For Enterprise, documentation for creating the key and token can be found within your instance at this url: `https://[your_site]/api/docs/authentication`

-Creating an access token for Enterpise can sometimes be tricky for people who haven't done it before.
+Creating an access token for Enterprise can sometimes be tricky for people who haven't done it before.
 Here are some (hopefully) straightforward instructions:
 * Go to the page where you created your API key.
 Take note of the "Client ID" associated with your API key.
-* Go to the following URL, replacing the base URL, the `client_id`, and base URL of the `redirect_uri` with your own:
+* Go to the following URL, replacing the base URL, the `client_id`, and the base URL of the `redirect_uri` with your own:
 `https://YOUR.SO-ENTERPRISE.URL/oauth/dialog?client_id=111&redirect_uri=https://YOUR.SO-ENTERPRISE.URL/oauth/login_success`
-* You may be prompted to login to Stack Overflow Enterprise, if you're not already.
+* You may be prompted to log in to Stack Overflow Enterprise if you're not already.
 Either way, you'll be redirected to a page that simply says "Authorizing Application"
 * In the URL of that page, you'll find your access token.
 Example: `https://YOUR.SO-ENTERPRISE.URL/oauth/login_success#access_token=YOUR_TOKEN`

 ## Basic Usage